Gladstone Park: Who Lives Here and Where is It?

 Zip Code Tabulation Area Map of Gladstone Park (dark gray) consisting of sections of the 60630 and 60646 postal codes as used by the U.S. Census Bureau for tabulating demographic data.
 This places the community correctly in the northern section of Jefferson Park, one of Chicago’s 77 (supposedly) officially-recognized neighborhoods, which surrounds it in yellow.
 But most Gladstonians consider this quarter square mile section with only about 650 residential buildings and 1700 people only the heart of their community.
 When two other main areas — the large yellow triangle to the north with the “Jefferson Park” label on it and the light-grayed “Norwood Park East” — are included in definitions of Gladstone Park, the community is four times larger.
 Note that this section of Norwood Park East, part of the original but obsolete Park District of Jefferson Park, is claimed by both the greater Jefferson Park neighborhood (and specifically Gladstone Park) as well as by the greater Norwood Park neighborhood.
 From OpenStreetMap contributors as posted on statisticalatlas.com

-So, if none of the neighborhoods are “official” in so many ways, how do they get anything official done?
-In Chicago all the legal and political business is accomplished through its 50 wards, each headed by Aldermen who represents their constituents on a hyperlocal level as members of the City Council.
-When wards were contentiously redrawn in 2022 in an every-ten-years exercise following the U.S. Census, the Council fortuitously still clumped most people from Gladstone Park into the 45th with their brethren from greater Jefferson Park, a unification that allows the communities to come together and work for common goals.
-However, one glance at the new map makes it clear that some shenanigans went on in the reconfiguration even in the less political Far Northwest.
-For the purpose of reducing and balancing the numbers of precincts in each ward citywide (and thus reducing the need for election judges), the council appended parts of Wildwood to the 45th along with a completely detached northern section that includes an illogically broken-off section of neighboring Edgebrook.
-There’s also a rejiggered “tail” to the southeast that adds and subtracts streets from the previously-defined ward, as well as new lines through parts of adjacent Norwood Park on the west.
-The 41st ward on the west overlaps part of the community.
-And some residents from the community’s northeastern streets as yet fall into the 39th Ward in a rogue district that includes the rest of Edgebrook and other parts of the Forest Glen community…leading many Gladstonians to think they live in another place called “South Edgebrook” or Forest Glen and not in Gladstone Park at all.
+Making the situation even more volatile, Chicago wards are restructured following the every ten year release of updated population figures from the U.S. Census.
+In 2022 many boundaries were contentiously redrawn, resulting in one skinny ward egregiously snaking north to south through parts of multiple neighborhoods that had little in common with each other.
+Fortuitously, the Council kept most people from Gladstone Park in the 45th Ward along with their brethren from the greater Jefferson Park in which the community resides.
+But for the purpose of reducing and balancing the numbers of precincts in each ward citywide (and thus reducing the need for so many election judges), the council appended the northerly community of Wildwood to the 45th.
+Another completely detached section that includes an illogically broken-off piece of neighboring Edgebrook was also thrown in.
+And a rejiggered “tail” to the southeast adds and subtracts streets from the previously-defined 45th with new lines through parts of adjacent Norwood Park on the west as well.
+Unlike for last 10 years, the 41st ward on the west overlaps part of the the 45th now as well.
+And some residents from Gladstone Park’s northeastern streets fall into the 39th Ward in a rogue district that includes the rest of Edgebrook and other parts of the Forest Glen community.
+All that confusion leads some Gladstonians to believe they live in another place called either “South Edgebrook” or Forest Glen.
 (More on this later.)
+Still, in the main, the new 45th Ward unifies similar communities in the Far Northwest, allowing them to come together and work for common goals.

 new 45th ward map